MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 [Data collection rules (DCRs)](../essentials/data-collection-rule-overview.md) are used by the Azure Monitor agent to specify which data to collect and how it should be processed.
 When you enable VM Insights, you create a DCR specifically for VM insights and associate it with the Azure Monitor agent on any machines to monitor.

+The only configuration in a VM insights DCR is the Log Analytics workspace and whether or not to collect processes and dependencies data.
+Instead of creating a separate DCR for each machine, you should use a single DCR for each Log Analytics workspace you use for VM insights and associate that DCR with multiple machines.
+You may want to create separate DCRs if you want to collect processes and dependencies from some machines but not from others.

 You shouldn't modify the VM insights DCR.
 If you need to collect additional data from the monitored machines, such as event logs and security logs, create additional DCRs and associate them with the same machines.
-You can get guidance for creating these DCR from [Collect data with Azure Monitor Agent](../agents/azure-monitor-agent-data-collection.md).
+You can get guidance for creating these DCRs from [Collect data with Azure Monitor Agent](../agents/azure-monitor-agent-data-collection.md).

 :::image type="content" source="media/vminsights-enable-portal/vminsights-dcr.png" lightbox="media/vminsights-enable-portal/vminsights-dcr.png" alt-text="Diagram showing the operation of VM insights DCR compared to other DCRs associated with the same agents.":::

-The only configuration in a VM insights DCR is the Log Analytics workspace and whether or not to collect processes and dependencies data.
-Instead of creating a separate DCR for each machine, you should use a single DCR for each Log Analytics workspace you use for VM insights and associate that DCR with multiple machines.
-You may want to create separate DCRs if you want to collect processes and dependencies from some machines but not from others.

-- You require RBAC permissions to create a DCR.
 - See [Deploy templates](#deploy-templates) if you aren't familiar with methods to deploy ARM templates.
 - If you associate a DCR with the Map feature enabled to a machine on which Dependency Agent isn't installed, the Map view won't be available.
 To enable the Map view, set `enableAMA property = true` in the Dependency Agent extension when you [install Dependency Agent](./vminsights-dependency-agent-maintenance.md).

 ### Create a VM insights DCR
 There are two methods to create a VM insights DCR.
 Regardless of the method you choose, the DCR is identical and can be used with any process to enable VM insights on other machines.
+While not required, you should name the DCR `MSVMI-{WorkspaceName}` to match the naming convention used by the Azure portal.

 - Create a VM insights DCR as part of the onboarding process using the Azure portal with the [process detailed below](#enable-vm-insights-using-the-azure-portal).
-- Download and the [VM insights data collection rule templates](https://github.com/Azure/AzureMonitorForVMs-ArmTemplates/releases/download/vmi_ama_ga/DeployDcr.zip).
+- Download and install the [VM insights data collection rule templates](https://github.com/Azure/AzureMonitorForVMs-ArmTemplates/releases/download/vmi_ama_ga/DeployDcr.zip).
 The following table describes the templates available:

    | Folder | File | Description |
    |:---|:---|:---|
    | DeployDcr\\<br>PerfAndMapDcr | DeployDcrTemplate<br>DeployDcrParameters | Enable both Performance and Map experience of VM Insights. |
    | DeployDcr\\<br>PerfOnlyDcr | DeployDcrTemplate<br>DeployDcrParameters | Enable only Performance experience of VM Insights. |

-While not required, you should name the DCR `MSVMI-{WorkspaceName}` to match the naming convention used by the Azure portal.

 ## Enable network isolation using Private Link

 By default, Azure Monitor Agent connects to a public endpoint to connect to your Azure Monitor environment.
-To enable network isolation for VM Insights, associate your VM Insights data collection rule to a data collection endpoint linked to an Azure Monitor Private Link Scope, as described in [Enable network isolation for Azure Monitor Agent by using Private Link](../agents/azure-monitor-agent-private-link.md).
+To enable network isolation for VM Insights, associate your VM Insights DCR to a data collection endpoint (DCE) linked to an Azure Monitor Private Link Scope as described in [Enable network isolation for Azure Monitor Agent by using Private Link](../agents/azure-monitor-agent-private-link.md).

 ## Enable VM insights